PhungDucKien/excelium/slate/source/includes/_mobile_api.md

 Parameter | Description
 --------- | -----------
-text | a text to match with the text of the page
+pattern | a pattern to match with the text of the page

 ## Assert Title